Honzapkcz/dogenuj/README.md

-# DOGENUJ+ MODPACK
+# KUJNUJ MODPACK

 ## Introduction

-Dogenuj (formally known as KUJNUJ) is Minecraft modpack made by Honzapkcz for his semi-private server.
+Kujnuj (formally known as Dogenuj (formally known as KUJNUJ)) is Minecraft modpack made by Honzapkcz for his semi-private server.
 Started by forking Majnr+, it grew up to 400 (this number is being reduced) mods giving optimal performance (honzapkcz here, yes i'm playing on 4k monitor with 14 years old office laptop) and a lot of new content for everyone to never get bored (from looting dungeons to building fusion reactors)!

-> **NOTE*: This is currently kitchen sink modpack.
+> **NOTE**: This is currently kitchen sink modpack.
 It's meant so everyone has fun on my server.
 I'm doing a lot of rework and integration but I'm alone, so it's going to take a little time.

 **Everything tech related goes around these:**